Kate Upton Puts On Busty Display For ‘Sports Illustrated’ Event In Miami

-Kate Upton is in Miami for the kickoff of the Sports Illustrated Swim 2019 launch event where several of the magazine’s most famous faces will meet for two days filled with activities.
+Kate Upton is in Miami for the kickoff of the Sports Illustrated: Swimsuit Edition 2019 launch event where several of the magazine’s most famous faces will meet for two days filled with activities.
 On Friday, the model took to her Instagram page to share a snapshot of herself upon arrival at Ice Palace Studios, and she looks stunning.

-In the snapshot in question, the model can be seen rocking a light colored top with a low-cut neckline that plunges into her chest, putting her busty figure on full display.
-The 26-year-old blonde bombshell tucked her top into a knee-length floral peplum skirt in shades of green and blue, which hugs her famous curves.
-Matching her spring themed outfit, Upton is wearing a hat with a light pink ribbon around it.
+In the snapshot, the model can be seen rocking a light colored top with a low-cut neckline that plunges into her chest, putting her busty figure on full display.
+The 26-year-old blond bombshell tucked her top into a knee-length floral peplum skirt in shades of green and blue, which hugs her famous curves.
+Matching her spring-themed outfit, Upton is wearing a hat with a light pink ribbon around it.
 She completed her casual and elegant look with a pair of white pointy toe heels that feature a thick strap across.

-The photo shows the new mom posing in front of a blue wall indicating she is at the Sports Illustrated Swimsuit event.
+The photo shows the new mom posing in front of a blue wall indicating she is at the Sports Illustrated event.
 The wall also included the logo of Strong4Me, a fitness program created by Upton and trainer Ben Bruno.
 Upton is posing with her hand on her hip as she shines a big, bright smile at the camera.

-The post, which Upton shared with her almost 6 million Instagram followers, garnered more than 63,000 likes and over 330 comments within just an hours of having been posted — at the time of this writing.
-Users of the social media platform who are fans of the model took to the comments section to praise Upton’s curvaceous body, while sharing how great she looks just five months after giving birth to her first child in November 2018.
+The post, which Upton shared with her almost 6 million Instagram followers, garnered more than 63,000 likes and over 330 comments within just an hours of having been posted, as of the time of this writing.
+Users of the social media platform took to the comments section to praise Upton’s curvaceous body, while sharing how great she looks just five months after giving birth to her first child in November, 2018.

 “You look amazing!
 I’m still struggling with losing weight 1.5 years after having my daughter,” one user shared.

-“You look so gorgeous!” another one chimed in.
+“You look so gorgeous!” another chimed in.

-Upton took the microphone during the garden party to praise Sports Illustrated for its inclusivity in the latest Swimsuit Issue, as The Daily Mail pointed out.
+Upton took the microphone during the garden party to praise Sports Illustrated for its inclusivity in the latest swimsuit issue, as The Daily Mail pointed out.

 “It fully embodies women,” Upton said of the magazine, as she is quoted by The Daily Mail.
 “Every size, every age.”